Constrained Quantum Tomography of Semi-Algebraic Sets with Applications to Low-Rank Matrix Recovery: Preliminaries

-In quantum mechanics positive operator valued measures (POVMs) are used to describe general measurements \cite{holevo2011probabilistic, busch1995operational}.
-For the purpose of this paper a POVM on $\h$ is a tuple $P=(Q_{1},...,Q_{m})$ of positive semidefinite operators on $\h$ such that
+{ In this section we focus on the specific measurement maps that typically arise in quantum mechanics.} In quantum mechanics POVMs are used to describe general measurements \cite{holevo2011probabilistic, busch1995operational}.
+For the purpose of this article a POVM on $\h$ is a tuple $P=(Q_{1},\hdots,Q_{m})$ of positive semidefinite operators on $\h$ such that

 An element of $P$ is called an effect operator.
 We define the dimension of $P$ by $\dim P:=|P|$.